 2 REFERENCES

-The standards given below contain provisions which, through reference in this text, constitute provisions of this standard.
+The standards listed in Annex A contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards.
+All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.

 3 TYPES

-3.1 Tree Pruner — A simple gardening equipment used by gardner/farmer to cut unwanted branches/twigs which are in reach of the human hand.
+3.1 Tree Pruner

+A simple gardening equipment used by gardner/farmer to cut unwanted branches/twigs which are in reach of the human hand.
 The various parts of the tree pruner are given in Fig. 1 to Fig. 7.

-3.2 Long Reach Tree Pruner — A tree pruner used to cut branches/twigs which are beyond the reach of human hand.
+3.2 Long Reach Tree Pruner

+A tree pruner used to cut branches/twigs which are beyond the reach of human hand.
 The various parts of the long reach tree pruner are given in Fig. 8 and Fig. 9.

-Fig. 1 Typical Example Of Tree Pruner Assembly
+Fig. 1 Typical Example of Tree Pruner Assembly

-Fig. 2 Typical Dimensions Of Cutting Saw For Tree Pruner
+Fig. 2 Typical Dimensions of Cutting Saw for Tree Pruner

 (All dimensions are in mm unless stated otherwise)

-Fig. 3 Typical Dimensions Of Cutting Blade For Tree Pruner
+Fig. 3 Typical Dimensions of Cutting Blade for Tree Pruner

-(All dimensions are in mm unless stated otherwise)
+(All dimensions are in millimetres unless stated otherwise)

 4 MATERIALS

+4.1 Blade

-4.1 Blade – The blade of the tree pruner shall be manufactured from carbon steel [see IS 1570 (Part 2/Sec 1)] or stainless steel (see IS 6911).
+The blade of the tree pruner shall be manufactured from carbon steel [see IS 1570 (Part 2/Sec 1)] or stainless steel (see IS 6911).

 4.1.1 The chemical composition of the carbon steel shall be as follows: